Fukaya Categories as Categorical Morse Homology: Introduction

-In the remainder of the introduction, we recount some influences on our thinking, in particular the symplectic geometry of Dehn twists, the d\'evissage pattern for constructible sheaves, and the Morse theory of integral kernels.
+In the remainder of the introduction, we recount some inf\/luences on our thinking, in particular the symplectic geometry of Dehn twists, the recollement pattern for constructible sheaves, and the Morse theory of integral kernels.